Memorial Nursing Center

 Residents Maintain Autonomy

-This indicates the percent of residents that needed increased assistance with activities of daily living over time.
-Higher levels of dependence on staff for assistance with ADL's could indicate deterioration of a patient's health.
+This tells you the percent of residents that needed increased assistance with activities of daily living over time.
+High levels of needing for assistance with ADL's may indicate the erosion of a patient's well-being.

 Ability to Keep Residents Mobile